ryersondmp/sa11y-wp/readme.txt

 4. The Advanced Settings page where admins can customize different settings.

 == Changelog ==

+= 1.2.5 =
+* Upgrade to Sa11y 4.3.1
+* Images in the Images panel are now clickable, matching the behaviour of the Outline panel.
+* Images panel now indicates visually hidden images using an eye icon, similar to the Outline panel.
+* New check for unpronounceable characters in alt text.
+* Improved annotation positioning.
+* Colour suggestions for contrast issues in tooltips are clickable. * Clicking the hex code will update the colour preview within the tooltip and copies the hex code to the clipboard.

 = 1.2.4 =
 * Upgrade to Sa11y 4.2.1